alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Remove users from an org

-When a team member leaves or stops working on a project, your org manager must revoke that team member’s access rights.
-Your org manager does this by [removing all of that team member’s user roles within the team’s spaces](orgs_spaces_users.html#remove-users-from-a-space).
+When a team member leaves or stops working on a project, their org manager must [remove all of that team member’s user roles from the team’s spaces](orgs_spaces_users.html#remove-users-from-a-space).

-If the team member has an org role such as an org manager or billing manager, either the other org manager or the GOV.UK PaaS team must remove that team member’s user role from the team’s org:
+If the leaving team member has an org role such as org manager or billing manager, either the other org manager or the GOV.UK PaaS team must also remove that team member’s user role from the team’s org.

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk).
 1. Select the appropriate org.